grandaihandbook/grandaihandbook.github.io/readme1.md

 ### **Segment 1: What Problem Are We Solving?** (2 minutes)

 **Opening Context:**
-> "Let me show you what we've built.
-This platform helps businesses identify which customers are about to leave and automatically creates personalized campaigns to keep them."
+> "The platform is to help businesses identify which customers are about to leave and automatically creates personalized campaigns to keep them."

 **The Business Problem:**
 1. **Customer Churn is Expensive**